MirrorNetworking/Mirror/README.md

 * **[ClientRpc]** / **[TargetRpc]** for Server->Client function calls (e.g. AddChatMessage)
 * **[SyncVar]** / SyncList to automatically synchronize variables from Server->Client

 _Note: Mirror is based on Unity's abandoned UNET Networking system.
-We fixed it up and pushed it to MMO Scale._
+We've improved, hardened and taken it to new levels that Unity Tech couldn't have._

 ## Low Level Transports
 * (built in) [Telepathy](https://github.com/vis2k/Telepathy): TCP